kaisubr/Paladins-Neural-Network__inferencer/README.md

-# Paladins Artificial Neural Network: Inferencing Module
+# Paladins Artificial Neural Network: Inferencing

-This inferencer in this repository applies [the model that I created here](https://github.com/kaisubr/PANN__trainer) onto realtime game data!
+This inferencer in this repository applies [the model that I created here](https://github.com/kaisubr/PANN__trainer) onto real-time game data!
 The inferencer's versioning system will append the model's version (i.e. v4.4-0).

 Paladins is a first-person shooter with complex game mechanics, such as deployables, revealing, and crowd control effects.